stellarscripts/stellar_firma_transcripts/_posts/2019-08-09-timandbendoscience.md

 #### BRYN

-Now, early on in the life cycle of a rocky planet, we believe that they were indeed, mostly, a surface of lava. [__TIM:__ Mm-hm.]
+Now, early on in the life cycle of a rocky planet, we believe that they were indeed, mostly, a surface of lava. [__TIM:__ Mm-hmm.]
 Do you guys have any, sort of, ballpark estimates of how hot *lava* is in general.

 #### TIM